hartenthaler/hh_extended_family/readme.md

 You can help translate this module.
 The translation strings are stored as gettext files in `resources/lang/*.po`.
 The German translation in `resources/lang/de.po` is usually the most complete version and can be used as the reference for new translations.

-In version 3.9 of poedit.com the automatic recognition of strings in the source files does not work correctly.

 Updated translations can be contributed by pull request or by e-mail.
 They will be included in a future release of the module.